jjloomis/google-and-youtube-basics/uploading-a-folder-to-google-drive.md

 3. In the fly-out menu, select **Folder upload**.

-4. Navigate to and select the file you'd like to upload.
+4. Navigate to and select the folder you'd like to upload.
 Click **Open**.

 5. A dialog box may appear asking if you want to upload all of the files in the folder to Google Drive.
 Click **Upload** to start the upload process